Internet kill switch: India

 India sometimes terminates Internet connections in Kashmir and northeastern states.

 Iran

 The Iranian Government activated the internet kill switch during the 2019–2020 Iranian Protests to prevent the organization of new protests.

+The Iranian Government also activated the internet kill switch during the 2025–2026 Iranian protests to prevent the organization of new protests as well as preventing media from being released of the massacres.

 Tanzania

-On October 29th, 2025, the Tanzanian government shut down nationwide access to major social networking sites during a five day national election polling period.
+On October 29, 2025, the Tanzanian government shut down nationwide access to major social networking sites during a five day national election polling period.
 The technical mechanism that enabled the Internet blackout is not currently known.

 Turkey

 In June 2016, Turkey introduced an Internet kill switch law permitting authorities to "partially or entirely" suspend Internet access due to wartime measures, national security or public order.
 The mechanism came to attention when Internet monitoring group Turkey Blocks detected a nationwide slowdown affecting several social network services on the eve of a major offensive during the 2016 Turkish military intervention in Syria.
 Similar Internet restrictions had previously been implemented during national emergencies to control the flow of information in the aftermath of terrorist attacks, originally without any clear legal grounding.